-AFTER MORE THAN 100 YEARS of growing apples, family-owned Fishkill Farms has begun producing top quality hard cider called “Treasury” to invoke the spirit of the farm’s founder, Henry Morgenthau Jr., who served as U.S. Secretary of the Treasury under President Roosevelt.
-The idea of a treasury speaks to the stewardship involved in planting and tending an orchard; to the cultivation of rare and historic cider apples; and to their transformation into a golden liquid, a year-round source of comfort and vitality for the families and communities in their area.
+After over 100 years of growing apples, in 2015, family-owned Fishkill Farms began producing hard cider called Treasury to invoke the spirit of the farm’s founder, Henry Morgenthau Jr., who served as U.S. Secretary of the Treasury under Roosevelt.
+It is also a nod to the historic American cider cellars which, like treasuries, served as year-round sources of comfort and vitality for the families and communities in their area.

 Today, Henry’s grandson Josh Morgenthau carries on this tradition as a third generation orchardist, and the cider maker behind Treasury Cider.
 Starting with the belief that outstanding cider is made in the orchard, the apples used in Treasury Cider are chosen for the character they add to cider, grown with a minimum of intervention, eco-certified, and picked at peak ripeness.
 The unique Hudson Valley climate and rich glacial soils yield complex, site-specific flavors to their cider.
 After pressing through a rack and cloth press, the apples are fermented slowly at cool temperatures and aged for six to ten months before bottling.
 Unlike commercial cider, which is often made with under-ripe fruit and over-sweetened with sugar, Treasury Ciders are dryer and less carbonated, and pair wonderfully with a variety of foods.